West Valley Mega Site

 Joint Venture

-Due Diligence Package
+Due Diligence

 Legal Notice & Disclaimer

-The information contained herein is provided for general, illustrative discussion only and may include estimates and forward-looking statements.
+The information contained herein is provided for general, illustrative purposes only and may include estimates and forward-looking statements.
 No representation or warranty, express or implied, is made as to the accuracy, completeness, timeliness, suitability, feasibility, or future performance of any information.
 All content is subject to change without notice, and recipients must conduct their own independent verification and due diligence and rely on their own legal, financial, technical, and other advisors.

-Without limiting the foregoing, nothing herein should be relied upon as a statement of fact or a commitment regarding entitlements or approvals, utility service or interconnections, queue status or timing, infrastructure or corridor alignments, site boundaries or measurements, water/regulatory frameworks, environmental or title conditions, costs, schedules, or absorption, or any other matter.
+Without limiting the foregoing, nothing herein should be relied upon as a statement of fact or a commitment regarding zoning, entitlements or approvals, utility service or interconnections, queue status or timing, infrastructure or corridor alignments, site boundaries or measurements, water/regulatory frameworks, environmental or title conditions, costs, schedules, or absorption, or any other matter whatsoever.
 Visuals, maps, overlays, and conceptual site depictions are not to scale and are provided for reference only.
 We have no obligation to update or correct this information.

-All third-party names and marks are the property of their respective owners. © Insignia Estates LLC, 2025.
+All third-party names and marks are the property of their respective owners. © Insignia Estates LLC, 2026.
 All rights reserved.